fay59/fcd/_posts/2016-02-17-structuring.markdown

 > and add every back edge destination that didn't have a tree node as a root,
 > and calculate a new post-dominator tree.
 It appears to work.

-I haven't extensively studied the output fcd when it needs to patch up the post-dominator tree like that, but I would tend to think that it's not the end-all solution.
-However, "somewhat unpleasant output" is still better than no output at all.
+I haven't extensively studied fcd's output when it needs to patch up the post-dominator tree like that, but I would tend to think that it's not the end-all solution.
+However, "not amazing output" is still better than no output at all.

 ## The Result